olubusade/emr-rbac-app/README.md

 #### a.
 Install Backend Dependencies

-Go to the `backend` directory and install the necessary dependencies:
+Go to the `server` directory and install the necessary dependencies:

 ```bash
 cd server